gridify3d/gridify3d/README.md

 # Gridify3D

-Turn STL models into artistic lattice and pattern-based 3D structures.
+Turn STL models into artistic pattern, grid and lattice structures

 ## ✨ Vision
 Gridify3D opens new creative possibilities for 3D printing by transforming solid models into expressive grid and frame designs.